CharlieDLee/sp-super-webparts/README.md

 This repository contains additional web parts to be supplied over and above the samples provided in the SharePoint sp-dev-fx-webparts repository.

-> Note: This repository uses the initial GA release of the SharePoint Framework.

 ### Prerequisites

 You will need the following: